 is an easy to read but highly informative book, full of real life stories and practical strategies to help you become a more effective cross cultural communicator.

-Click the 'Buy Now' or 'Buy Online' buttons to go to our secure order form,
+In Australia, paperback or PDF are versions available, simply click the 'Buy Now' or 'Buy Online' buttons to go to our secure order form.
+For phone orders (Australia only) please call 1300 86 26 63.

 Supporting your Expatriate Talent